Predatory publishing encompasses a range of unethical practices employed by certain publishers, journals, and conferences to exploit researchers.

 A predatory publisher is an entity that offers publication services without adhering to recognized academic and ethical standards.
 They may publish multiple low-quality journals, books, or organize conferences that lack proper peer review and editorial oversight, primarily aiming to generate profit rather than contribute to scholarly communication.

-Predatory publishing poses significant risks to academic researchers, including:
+Predatory publishing poses significant risks to academic researchers:

 Damage to Reputation: Publishing in predatory journals can lead to the marginalisation of a researcher’s work, as it may be dismissed by peers, academic institutions, and funding bodies due to the lack of rigorous academic standards.